 Warranty and Price

-It’s not very expensive, but it isn’t cheap either.
+It’s not exorbitantly expensive, but it isn’t cheap either.
 It depends on how you choose to look at it.

-However, it’s probably more expensive compared to Achedaway Pro, which performs similarly but costs less.
+However, it’s more expensive compared to Achedaway Pro, which performs similarly but costs less.

 Compared to guns that cost £100 or less, this gun is in a different league.
 It doesn’t compromise on aspects that matter.